 where $h_m$ = 1 m and $a = 1000$ m.
 Freestream conditions are described by a uniform inflow velocity, $U_\infty=10$~m/s and background temperature profile corresponding to a Brunt--V\"ais\"al\"a frequency of $\mathcal{N}=0.01$~1/s.
 Note that the inverse Froude number, $\frac{\mathcal{N}a}{U_\infty} = 1$ corresponds to the nonhydrostatic regime.
 The flow is treated as inviscid and dry.

 A timestep of 1.0~s is utilized along with a uniform grid resolution of 250~m.
 The domain is 144~km long and 30~km tall with a 6~km Rayleigh damping layer at the top of the domain.
 The damping layer depth is approximately equal to one vertical wavelength of the gravity waves, which may be estimated as $\lambda = 2\pi U/\mathcal{N}$ under hydrostatic conditions \citep{Klemp1978_NumericalSimulationHydrostatic}.
 Analogous damping layers were also included on lateral boundaries with the same damping length and coefficient.
 The damping coefficient was tuned to $\alpha=0.008$~1/s to minimize wave reflections, falling within the optimal effectiveness range of $2 \le \alpha\lambda/U_\infty \le 5$ \citep{DurranKlemp1983}.

-While the inflow velocity is horizontal, but the presence of the hill forces the air up and over, generating a vertical velocity component.
+While the inflow velocity is completely horizontal, the presence of the impenetrable hill forces fluid up and over the terrain, generating a vertical velocity component.
 Figure~\ref{fig:woa} illustrates the vertical velocity field obtained from ERF as well as the linear analytical solution of \citet{smith_linear_1980}.
-The presence of gravity waves is readily observed and their vertical structure agrees with results presented in \citet{Giraldo_2008,Sridhar_2022}; in particular compare Figure~\ref{fig:woa} here to Figure 6b in \citet{Sridhar_2022}.
+The presence of gravity waves is readily observed and their vertical structure is consistent with results presented in \citet{Sridhar_2022}; compare Figure~\ref{fig:woa} (top) here to Figure 6b in \citet{Sridhar_2022}.
 Additionally, strong agreement is observed between ERF and the linear analytical solution, but the differences grow slightly as one moves upward and downstream of the hill.